intel/ai-reference-models/benchmarks/face_detection_and_alignment/tensorflow/facenet/README.md

 following modes/precisions:
 * [FP32 inference](#fp32-inference-instructions)

-Benchmarking instructions and scripts for model training and inference other precisions are coming later.
+Script instructions for model training and inference for other precisions are coming later.

 ## FP32 Inference Instructions